-Peoples’ behaviours and actions can increase risk (e.g. being rushed, feeling fatigued), so the best workplaces design jobs to reduce or manage these factors.
+Peoples’ behaviours and actions can increase risk, for example being rushed, feeling fatigued.
+The best workplaces design jobs to reduce or manage these factors.

-Outside areas – paths, car parks, steps etc. - pose risks for staff and others, with the best ones being well designed and well maintained.
+Outside areas – paths, car parks, steps etc.– pose risks for workers and others.
+The best outside areas are well designed and well maintained.